xHunterW/Machine_Learning_Projects/README.md

 ---

 ### [Pre-trained LLM Tuning and Evaluation](./PreTrained_LLM_Tuning_and_Evaluation.html)
 Fine-tunes **FLAN-T5-Small** on an *Alice in Wonderland* question-answer dataset using the Hugging Face `datasets`, `transformers`, and `Trainer` APIs.
-The notebook compares three strategies for question answering—(1) fine-tuning alone, (2) few-shot prompt engineering, and (3) retrieval-augmented QA; and analyzes how model size and limited domain data affect hallucinations, validation loss, and overall answer quality.
+The notebook compares three strategies for question answering: (1) fine-tuning alone, (2) few-shot prompt engineering, and (3) retrieval-augmented QA; and analyzes how model size and limited domain data affect hallucinations, validation loss, and overall answer quality.

 ---